vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

 As mentioned above, we will use an option “Legacy” to choose different paths.
 We don’t pursue a dynamic switch as there is no user requirement.
 Instead, we assume the value of this option is set at the time of installation of Velero and never changed unless Velero is uninstalled.
 This means, if users want to switch the path, they need to uninstall Velero first and reinstall it.
 Specifically, we will have the “Legacy” option/mode in two places:
 - Add the “Legacy” option as a parameter of the Velero server and PodVolumeBackup daemonset.
 The parameters will be set by the installation.
-For details of installation, see below Installation section.
-- Add a mode value in the BackupRepository CRs and PodVolumeBackup CRs.
+- Add a "legacy-mode" value in the BackupRepository CRs and PodVolumeBackup CRs.
+The value could be added as a tag in the CRs' spec.
+If the tag is missing, it by default means "legacy-mode=true", so the CRs were created to manage the Restic repository/backup using Restic.
 The corresponding controllers handle the CRs with the matched mode only, the mismatched ones will be ignored.
 In this way, the corresponding controllers could handle the switch correctly for both fresh installation and upgrade.

 ### Upgrade